rahmani3101/Multiple-Disease-Prediction/README.md

 To run this project locally, please follow these steps:
 1. Clone the repository
 2. Navigate to the project directory
-3. Install the required dependencies
+3. Install the required dependencies (requirements.txt)

 # Usage